Our 10 favorite Sean Connery looks at the movies – Reel

 Nos 10 looks préférés de Sean Connery au cinéma – Bobine

 Unsurprisingly, it is his most famous role that still attracts the most attention today.
 But beyond the legendary character of 007, what can we remember from the sixty films shot by Sean Connery?
-While waiting for your testimonies, take a look back at our 10 favorite looks from the actor.
+While waiting for your testimonies, we take a look back at our 10 favorite looks of the actor.

-1. THE MEREN OF SHEARLING
+1. THE SIRENS OF SHEARLING

 HELL TRAIN ” (CY ENDFIELD, 1957)